SilverSoldier/silversoldier.github.io/_posts/2022-05-06-bloms-theorem.md

 Here `mu` and `sigma` are the $$\mu$$ and $$\sigma$$ respectively of the original distribution, whereas the `emu` and `esigma` are those of the estimated distribution.

-What I have done is solve for the entropy and the KL-divergence[^!] for Gaussians and between Gaussians respectively.
+What I have done is solve for the entropy and the KL-divergence[^1] for Gaussians and between Gaussians respectively.
 R also makes it quite easy to perform integrations, so the original equation could also have been solved here.

-TODO: Sources here for the formula

 #### Estimate Function
 ```R